carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 - "Explain the purpose of a `Dockerfile` and show some simple examples."
 - "Demonstrate how to build a Docker image from a `Dockerfile`."
 - "Compare the steps of creating a container interactively versus a `Dockerfile`."
-- "Create an installation strategy for a container"
+- "Create an installation strategy for a container."
 - "Demonstrate how to upload ('push') your container images to the Docker Hub."
 - "Describe the significance of the Docker Hub naming scheme."
 keypoints:
-- "`Dockerfiles` specify what is within Docker images."
+- "`Dockerfile`s specify what is within Docker images."
-- "The `docker build` command is used to build an image from a `Dockerfile`"
+- "The `docker build` command is used to build an image from a `Dockerfile`."
 - "You can share your Docker images through the Docker Hub so that others can create Docker containers from your images."
 ---